farkoo/AbstractVault/Awesome_Image_Enhancement.md

 **Method:** The SNR-Aware Low-light Image Enhancement method uses a signal-to-noise-aware framework consisting of a new SNR-aware transformer design and a convolutional model to adaptively enhance low-light images in a spatial-varying manner.
 The method first obtains an SNR map using a simple and yet effective strategy, which estimates the Signal-to-Noise Ratio (SNR) of the input low-light image.
 The SNR map is then used to guide the framework to learn different enhancement operations adaptively for image regions of varying signal-to-noise ratios.
 In the deepest hidden layer of the framework, a new self-attention module is used to enhance pixels in a spatial-varying manner and avoid inaccurate information from regions of very low SNR.
 The method has been shown to achieve superior perceptual quality and consistently outperform other approaches on seven benchmarks.

+- Transformer, a signal-to-noise ratio aware transformer for LLIE

 **Dataset:**
 * LOL
 * SID